 Depression is one of the most common mental illnesses for young people in Australia.
 You can read more about depression here.
+There are lots of different forms of depression.
 People with depression experience moods where they feel sad, empty or irritable, often paired with physical and mental changes that interfere with everyday life.
 Depression can only be diagnosed by your GP or mental health professional.

 What are the different types of depression?

 There are a number of different types of depression.

 Major depression.
 Also known as ‘clinical depression’, ‘major depressive disorder’ and ‘unipolar depression’, this is the most common type of depression and what most people know as ‘depression’.
 It involves low moods and/or loss of interest or pleasure in normal activities, along with other physical and mental symptoms.
 These include changes in weight, sleep, appetite, energy and activity, thoughts of suicide and feelings of worthlessness.
 Symptoms occur almost daily, for at least two weeks, and significantly interfere with day-to-day living.